MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: MLP fusion with approximate NTK

-\textbf{Relation with model fusion}~\citep{singh2020model}.
-In principle, we consider the clustering of sub-MLPs share the same spirit as model fusion, which takes a single layer of MLPs as an empirical distribution of the corresponding weights (either $\mtx W_{1, \cdot, i}$'s or $\mtx W_{2, i, \cdot}$'s in our context) and then fuses multiple MLPs into a new one through solving a Wasserstein barycenter problem~\citep{peyre2019computational}.
-The procedure of clustering itself is actually deeply connected to the problem above in the sense that the output centroids are the optimal barycenters when the number of points $\mtx w_i$s assigned to each cluster is fixed.
-Due to the connection, we similarly name the clustering procedure as MLP fusion in this paper.
+\textbf{Relation with Model Fusion}~\cite{singh2020model}.
+In principle, we consider the clustering of sub-MLPs shares the same spirit as model fusion, which takes a single layer of MLPs as an empirical distribution of the corresponding weights (either $\mtx W_{1, \cdot, i}$'s or $\mtx W_{2, i, \cdot}$'s in our context) and then fuses multiple MLPs into a new one through solving a Wasserstein barycenter problem~\cite{peyre2019computational}.
+The clustering procedure is closely related to the problem above, as the output centroids serve as the optimal barycenters when the number of points $\mtx w_i$s assigned to each cluster is fixed.
+Due to the connection, we refer to the clustering procedure as MLP fusion in this paper.

-\textbf{The expression of the compressed MLP}.
-We replace each sub-MLP parameter vector $\mtx w_i$ with the corresponding centroid (equivalently, we replace $\mtx W$ with $\mtx C^T \mtx{\wt W}$).
-The new output can be naturally simplified as
+\textbf{The derivation for MLP compression}.
+We replace each sub-MLP parameter vector $\mtx w_i$ with the corresponding centroid (equivalently, we replace $\mtx W$ with $\mtx C^\T \mtx{\wt W}$).
+The new output can be naturally simplified as:

 where the above equation holds because $\mtx C$ simply ``copies'' the centroids and thus can be taken out of the activation function.
-We will shortly show in \Cref{sec:ntk_verify} the computational properties of the one-hot clustering matrix $\mtx C$ is indeed critical for Adam NTK approximation.
+We will shortly show in \Cref{sec:ntk_verify} that the computational properties of the one-hot clustering matrix $\mtx C$ are indeed critical for Adam NTK approximation.

-After being taken out of the activation function, $\mtx C$ is then allowed to be combined with $\mtx C^T$ to form the scaling matrix referred to as $\mtx P=\mtx C \mtx C^T$, which is a $k \times k$ diagonal fixed matrix that greatly reduces the computation compared with the original equation.
-Note the architecture of the final MLP has not yet been specified, since there are different ways to address the scaling matrix $\mtx P$: it can \begin{itemize} \item either be incorporated into $\mtx{\wt W}_2$, or \item stand alone as a constant scaling matrix. \end{itemize}
+After being taken out of the activation function, $\mtx C$ is then allowed to be combined with $\mtx C^\T$ to form the scaling matrix referred to as $\mtx P=\mtx C \mtx C^\T$, which is a $c \times c$ diagonal fixed matrix that greatly reduces the computation compared with the original equation.
+Note the architecture of the final MLP has not yet been specified, since there are different ways to address the scaling matrix $\mtx P$: it can \begin{itemize} \item either be incorporated into $\mtx{\wt W}_2$, or \item stands alone as a constant scaling matrix. \end{itemize}

 It is worth noting that both strategies behave identically during forward propagation; however, during backward propagation, the gradient of the second method is multiplied by the scaling matrix $\mtx P$.
 In the final version of \alg, we adopt the form that uses the stand-alone scaling matrix $\mtx P$, and refer to the variant that incorporates $\mtx P$ into $\wt{\mtx W}_2$ as ``clustering''.

 \textbf{The derivation for MoE module compression}.
 As an MoE module is composed of multiple MLPs, the proposed \alg~can be respectively applied to the experts therein, and the derivation will be similar; we defer the presentation to the next subsection.